 ‘Unbound’ is a London-based collaborative project that explores contemporary poetry writing in the context of multilingualism and across different media.
 It has been conceived and developed as a result of my own academic and creative journey as both a published researcher and poet of mixed background (Croatian / Algerian Francophone) living and working in London.

 ‘Unbound’ is a series of sonic, visual and multilingual ‘promenades’ inviting and inciting the public to immerse themselves fully in the multi-sensorial experience of my poetry in English, French and Croatian.
 It is imagined as a series of evening multilingual poetry performances in different cities across Europe (London and Zagreb in the first instance).
-These multi-dimensional – multilingual, multimedia – performance aims to show how the spoken word, sound and image can interact in an innovative way to create a series of ‘unbound’ or free expressions.
+These multi-dimensional – multilingual, multimedia – performances aim to show how the spoken word, sound and image can interact in an innovative way to create a series of ‘unbound’ or free expressions.
 The project has recently received funding from the London-based Language Acts and Worldmaking project (funded by the Arts and Humanities Research Council) for the production of a multilingual poetry performance in London that took place on the 20 March, Pinter Studio, London.

 ‘Unbound’s’ originality lies primarily in the multilingual exploration of poetry writing.
 It brings to the fore the idea of the ‘territory’ of language as the only possible space to embrace by any writer working across languages and cultures.
 It aims to do so in an innovative way, linking multimedia technologies with intimately lived poetic experiences and expressions.
 Ultimately, it aligns itself with the claim that “poetry is currently the form of writing that is undergoing the most radical regeneration” (The White Review, http://www.thewhitereview.org/prize/white-review-poets-prize-2017/).
 The project’s aim is to bring poetry fully into the twenty first century by engaging the public in an accessible way that will both surprise and delight, but will also be inspiring and thought provoking.